 - Never enter traffic from between cars: Motorists will have a difficult time seeing you if you are standing between parked vehicles or if you walk into the roadway from between parked cars.

-Injuries Suffered in Pedestrian Accidents
+Injuries Suffered in Los Angeles Pedestrian Accidents

 Victims of pedestrian accidents typically have to miss work while healing.
-In some cases, they are never able to return to work or at least to earn what they were once capable of earning.
+In some cases, they are never able to return to work or at least earn what they were once capable of earning.

 If you have been injured in a pedestrian accident, you could seek compensation for damages from the at-fault parties such as negligent drivers or governmental agencies that allow dangerous conditions to exist on the roadway.